Hello Planning Mashers!

 A little thing to note is that there are no pre-made pages, pages aren’t numbered and there is no back pocket.
 None of those are really important to me personally, but I know it might be something other people would miss, so I thought it’s worth mentioning.

 What Writes On Black Paper

-Also, always give the ink time to dry, especially if you’re planning to write over it.
+Also, always give the ink time to dry, especially if you plan to write over it.

 Then I tried Sakura Gelly Rolls.
-These all looked fantastic and they have the extra bonus of coming in so many colors and shades!
-I currently have 3 sets and love ho unique each of them look on the paper.
+These all looked fantastic, and they have the extra bonus of coming in so many colors and shades!
+I currently have 3 sets and love how unique each of them look on the paper.

-Another tool you can use are brush pens, specifically the metallic ones.
+Another tool you can use are brush pens, specifically metallic ones.
 I have some Kuretake Fubebiyori and Karin ones in my stash, but I know you can also find metallic brush pens from Zebra and Kelly Creates.
-For a budget version, you can check out these ones.

 A great discovery was that no matter how juicy the brush pens were, none of them damaged the pages, thanks to the high paper quality.

 Brush pens will be a great help in creating headers or coloring large elements in your setups.